 The Prikro license expired without renewal due to a lack of encouraging results.
-The Company continues to work on finalizing the pending Zenoula permit application.

 8. EXPLORATION AND EVALUATION EXPENDITURES (CONTINUED)

 Prikro Exploration Licence and Zenoula Exploration Licence, Côte d'Ivoire (Continued)

 On February 16, 2023, the Company entered into a Second Amendment Agreement where there was a modification to Zuénoula Licence Agreement.
 The Company has reached an agreement regarding the Zuénoula Gold Licence (under application) in Côte d'Ivoire with Altus Strategies Ltd, a wholly owned subsidiary of TSX-V listed Elemental Altus Royalties Corp. ("Elemental Altus") to modify the existing property purchase agreement and royalty deed.